 Fiber network projects have significant capital expenditures at the start of their projects, and even once completed, cooperatives may find that they need additional funding for marketing campaigns or computer literacy projects.
-More than 40 cooperatives have taken advantage of several federal funding programs to make these investments feasible, while others have built fiber networks with little federal funding.
+A majority of cooperatives have taken advantage of at least one of several federal and state funding programs to make these investments feasible, while some have built fiber networks without subsidies.